Bardini Gardens – Florence, Italy

 How to Get There

-Bardini Gardens is located on the Oltrarno side of Florence, not far from Boboli Gardens.
+Bardini Gardens sits on the Oltrarno side of Florence, not far from Boboli Gardens.

 Is It Good for Cruise Port Days?